ccat3z/stars/README.md

 * [brndnmtthws/conky](https://github.com/brndnmtthws/conky): Light-weight system monitor for X, Wayland, and other things, too
 * [redpanda-data/console](https://github.com/redpanda-data/console): Redpanda Console is a developer-friendly UI for managing your Kafka/Redpanda workloads.
 Console gives you a simple, interactive approach for gaining visibility into your topics, masking data, managing consumer groups, and exploring real-time data with time-travel debugging.
 * [hashicorp/consul](https://github.com/hashicorp/consul): Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
 * [apple/container](https://github.com/apple/container): A tool for creating and running Linux containers using lightweight virtual machines on a Mac.
-It's written in Swift, and optimized for Apple silicon.
+It is written in Swift, and optimized for Apple silicon.
 * [Shougo/context_filetype.vim](https://github.com/Shougo/context_filetype.vim): Context filetype library for Vim script
 * [projectcontour/contour](https://github.com/projectcontour/contour): Contour is a Kubernetes ingress controller using Envoy proxy.
 * [YunYouJun/cook](https://github.com/YunYouJun/cook): 🍲 好的，今天我们来做菜！OK, Let's Cook!